An authentic recipe for Texas Style Czech Cream Cheese Kolaches. A tall pastry with a cream cheese filling and posypka topping.

 - Activate yeast.
 Combine warm water, yeast and 1 tsp. of sugar in small bowl.
 Stir and let sit for 10 minutes.
 Yeast should be bubbly and have doubled in size.

-- In a large bowl, stir together milk, melted shortening, salt and the egg yolk.
+- In a large bowl, stir together sugar, milk, melted shortening, salt and the egg yolk.
 Stir in yeast mixture.
 Add 1 cup of sifted bread flour at a time until 3 cups are added.
 Stir until a sticky dough starts to form.

 - Sprinkle the remaining ⅓ cup bread flour on a hard work surface, turn the dough out onto the surface and knead for 10-12 minutes.
 Dough will be sticky and elastic.
 Transfer dough into a lightly greased bowl, cover and let rise for 1 hour.